12 Top-Rated Things to Do in Rockford, Illinois

 With many reasons to visit and extend your travels in Rockford, it should come as little surprise that the city offers many great hotels.
 Most familiar hotel brands are a few miles east of downtown Rockford, situated conveniently close to the intersection of Interstate 90 and State Street.
 With this close location to a main artery, all overnight stays in Rockford provide convenience, comfort, and competitive pricing options.

-Another top-rated hotel of Rockford, the Hampton Inn Rockford is closer to town and is known for its superior service, comfortable rooms, and lavish common areas.
+• Another top-rated hotel in Rockford, the Hampton Inn Rockford is closer to town and is known for its superior service, comfortable rooms, and lavish common areas.

-• Budget Hotels: You don't have to sacrifice service and cleanliness when looking for the most affordable places to stay in Rockford.
-While not all budget hotels live up to the same standards, places like Red Roof Inn Rockford near I-90 deliver on a great price and comfortable rooms.
+• You don't have to sacrifice service and cleanliness when looking for the most affordable places to stay in Rockford.
+While not all budget hotels live up to the same standards, places like Red Roof Inn Rockford near I-90 deliver a great price and comfortable rooms.

 Destinations popular right now